johschmidt42/App-Roles-Azure-Static-Web-Apps/README.md

 ### Further manual steps

 - You need to add two secrets to your github repository.
 Go to your GitHub repository -> Settings -> Secrets and Variables -> Actions and click on `new repository secret`.
 Name it `ARM_TENANT_ID` and enter the tenant uuid here.

-- Create another secret and name it `AZURE_STATIC_WEB_APP_API_TOKEN`.
-This is necessary so that github actions has access for webapp deployment.
-Go to your deployed static website resource in azure portal and then click on `manage deployment token` and copy the value and paste it into github.